 Engineering technicians and technologists are vital team members who focus on applying engineering and technology to solutions, whereas engineers focus on theoretical thinking.
-They work with engineers, designers, physical scientists or planners.
+They work with engineers, designers, planners and architects.

-As an engineering technician, drafter, or designer at such companies as Black & Veatch, BlueScope Construction, Burns & McDonnell and many more.
+As an engineering technician, drafter or designer you’ll find work at such companies as Black & Veatch, BlueScope Construction, Burns & McDonnell, Olsson, BSE Structural Engineers and more.

 Architectural engineering techs apply engineering principles and technical skills to develop efficient buildings and related systems, such as lighting and communications systems.
 Courses: CADD, structural design, physics, commercial and residential architecture.

 Mechanical engineering techs deal with all technology of the past, present and future.
 They help modify, develop and test machinery and equipment and are involved with research, test, development or production.
 You'll learn to apply theory and principles to solve problems of industrial layout and manufacturing production; study and record time, motion, method and speed to improve the performance of production; establish standard production rates and improve efficiency.
 Courses: CADD, structural design, physics, parametric modeling, machining, CNC, Mastercam.

 Electronics and computer techs help design, build and produce computerized electronic equipment and create the next generation of electronic devices.
 They lay out, build, test and increase the efficiency of electronic components of devices and systems.
 You'll learn to troubleshoot, repair and modify developmental and production electronics and their systems and develop a strong knowledge of hardware and software and how the two interact.
 Courses: programming, CADD, electronics, hardware, AC and digital analysis, digital electronics, data structures and algorithm analysis, programmable logic controllers.